vjeantet/bitfan/processors/webfan/readme.md

 * Value type is hash
 * Default value is `{}`

-Headers to send back into each outgoing response
+Headers to send back into outgoing response